ethereum/consensus-specs/specs/core/0_beacon-chain.md

     'merkle_branch': '[hash32]',
     'merkle_tree_index': 'uint64',
     'deposit_data': {
-        'deposit_parameters': DepositParameters,
+        'deposit_parameters': DepositParametersRecord,
-        'message_value': 'uint64',
+        'value': 'uint64',
         'timestamp': 'uint64'
     },
 }
 ```

-Note that `special.data.deposit_data` in serialized form should be the `DepositParameters` followed by 8 bytes for the `message_value` and 8 bytes for the `timestamp`, or exactly the `deposit_data` in the [Ethereum 1.0 deposit contract](#ethereum-10-chain-deposit-contract) of which the hash was placed into the Merkle tree.
+Let `serialized_deposit_data` be the serialized form of `deposit_data.
+It should be the `DepositParametersRecord` followed by 8 bytes for `deposit_data.value` and 8 bytes for `deposit_data.timestamp`.
+That is, it should match `deposit_data` in the [Ethereum 1.0 deposit contract](#ethereum-10-chain-deposit-contract) of which the hash was placed into the Merkle tree.

 Use the following procedure to verify the `merkle_branch`, setting `leaf=serialized_deposit_data`, `depth=POW_CONTRACT_MERKLE_TREE_DEPTH` and `root=state.processed_pow_receipt_root`: